Male Sexual Enhancement FAQ

 Yes, there is, but pure psychogenic erectile dysfunction is uncommon; however, many patients with organic erectile dysfunction may also have a psychogenic component.

 The best treatment is the one that takes care of the root of the problem.
 First, you must take care of the patient’s general health.
 If he is diabetic, you must take care of the diabetes.
 If he has low testosterone, it must be replaced.
 Personal lifestyle is important.
 He must not drink or smoke too much.
 Then the problem at hand, erectile dysfunction, must be dealt with.
 ED is due to inadequate inflow of blood into the penis and excessive flow of blood out of the penis, or both.
 The ManWave treatment uses low intensity shock wave to get rid of plaques which are blocking the blood vessels.
 It also induces new blood vessel formation.
-The Priapus shot brings in a lot of growth factors, regenerative and stem cells to the area and cause new blood vessels formation.
+The Priapus shot brings in a lot of growth factors, regenerative cells to the area and cause new blood vessels formation.
 All these rejuvenate the penis and increase the circulation to the area.
 More than 70% of the patients respond well to this treatment.
 The ones that do not, will most likely not respond to other non-surgical treatments, and these patients are most likely good candidates for penile implant surgery.

 ManWave is a low intensity shock wave generated by a highly sophisticated machine made by Zimmer in Germany.
 The waves are sent through the skin into the penis and dislodge the micro-plaques thereby unblock the blood vessels supplying the erection chambers of the penis.
 It also causes new blood vessels formation by a process called vascular neogenesis to improve the overall circulation of the penis facilitating a better erection.
 It is completely pain-free, no surgery and no drugs.